 Individuals applying to this program need a minimum of three clinical years in a surgical training program, but preference is given to individuals who have completed or are completing their surgical residency training.

 The Surgical Critical Care Service is a division of the Department of Surgery.
 It is closely aligned with the Division of Trauma and is staffed on a rotating basis with five fellowship-trained attending surgeons.
-The service consists of a surgical critical care fellow, two junior level surgery residents and an emergency medicine resident.
+The service consists of a surgical critical care fellow, two junior-level surgery residents and an emergency medicine resident.
 Rotations are available to senior medical students on an elective basis.
-In addition, we maintain a close relationship with the military C-STARS (Center for Sustainment of Trauma and Readiness Skills) Program and interface with individuals seeking additional training in trauma and ICU care prior to deployment.
+In addition, we maintain a close relationship with the military C-STARS (Center for Sustainment of Trauma and Readiness Skills) Program and interface with individuals seeking additional training in trauma and ICU care before deployment.
 This includes personnel from nursing, ancillary services, primary care and the surgical specialties.

 The Surgical Critical Care Service provides care for any patient in the ICU, including patients from all surgical subspecialties.
 The fellow is responsible for the daily operation of the service and plays an important role in the surgical education of the members of the team.
 The educational schedule includes a programmed lecture series on topics in critical care, joint conferences with medical intensive care fellows and attendings, joint radiology conferences and clinical correlation conferences conducted with the Department of Pathology.
-The board pass rate has been 100% for the last 10 years.
+The board pass rate has been 100% for the past 10 years.

 The primary educational focus is the complex management of the critically ill surgical patient with an emphasis on prioritization of care and multidisciplinary care coordination.
 Daily work rounds are conducted by the general surgery residents and directed by the surgical critical care resident.
 These are followed by daily attending rounds with board-certified intensivists, nurses, doctors of pharmacy, nutritionists, social workers, physical and occupational therapists.
 Decisions for patient care include management of cardiovascular, respiratory, neurological, nutrition and infection control.
 Additional education is gained in overall intensive care unit management with daily experience in the management of staffing, decisions for transition to other levels of care, infection control practices and allocation of hospital resources.

 The program is based at SSM Health Saint Louis University Hospital (SLUH), a Level I trauma center and tertiary care referral center.
 In addition, it is the regional Center for Skull Based Surgery and has an active solid organ transplantation program.
-The trainee spends ten months in the surgical intensive care units at this institution.
+The trainee spends 10 months in the surgical intensive care units at this institution.

-Saint Louis University is in compliance with the directives of the Accreditation Council for Graduate Medical Education (ACGME) and the work hour requirements.
-The surgical critical care fellow is in house for 72 hours per week and has one day off/weekend.
-Daily responsibilities include directing the Surgical Critical Care Service, providing 24-hour coverage for all critically ill patients in the Trauma/General Surgery ICU and for selected patients in the Cardiovascular Surgery ICU and Transplant/Neurosurgery ICU.
+Saint Louis University is in compliance with the directives of the Accreditation Council for Graduate Medical Education (ACGME) and the work-hour requirements.
+The surgical critical care fellow is in-house for 72 hours per week and has one day off/weekend.
+Daily responsibilities include directing the Surgical Critical Care Service, and providing 24-hour coverage for all critically ill patients in the Trauma/General Surgery ICU and for selected patients in the Cardiovascular Surgery ICU and Transplant/Neurosurgery ICU.
 The training program also includes two elective months, which may include rotations in the Medical Surgical ICU at Mercy Hospital St. Louis, the Burn Unit at Mercy Hospital St. Louis, or in the Pediatric ICU at SSM Health Cardinal Glennon Children's Medical Center.
 The two elective months may also be dedicated to clinical research activities.
 Other arrangements may be considered on an individual basis.

 Teaching rounds are supplemented by didactic materials, including lectures and directed reading.
 The surgical critical care resident is responsible for selecting topics and speakers for the weekly Surgical Critical Care Conference.
-He or she will present at least once at Surgical Grand Rounds and will attend and provide commentary regarding critical care decision making at the weekly Trauma and General Surgery Morbidity and Mortality conferences.
+He or she will present at least once at Surgical Grand Rounds and will attend and provide commentary regarding critical care decision-making at the weekly Trauma and General Surgery Morbidity and Mortality conferences.